 As every foreign language learner knows, traditional books are not the only way to study and improve your skills.
 Learn French through song, comics, and films are just some of the additional tools available.
-The good news is that these are also tools that are particularly highly recommended for learning French, and there has been a boom in streaming, with modern platforms offering series that meet students’ needs.
+The good news is that these are also tools that are particularly highly recommended for learning French in France, and there has been a boom in streaming, with modern platforms offering series that meet students’ needs.

 The advantage of a series is that it is made up of individual episodes that are shorter than a film, aiding comprehension and encouraging viewers to watch the next installment.
 But those who like to share the ending of a show or reveal important information should beware – anyone who dares divulgâcher – to give away spoilers – risks provoking the anger of devoted TV fans!
 The series available on Netflix can be watched in lots of countries.
 Their many eventful moments help to keep viewers’ attention and stop them from switching off after a while.
 Moreover, there’s a huge selection on offer, with something for everyone.
 The platform features just as many series for true crime fans as for those who will only watch comedies.
 Finally, Netflix is very practical in the way it allows users to customize subtitle settings while watching in French.